SSDI Benefits in Pennsylvania

 The SSA has several online calculators you can use to determine your benefits.

-Family Members & SSDI Benefits in Pennsylvania
+Can Family Members Receive SSDI Benefits in Pennsylvania?

 There are certain family members who may qualify for benefits based on your work:

 - Your spouse, if he/she is 62 years of age or older or is caring for your child who is less than 16 years of age or is disabled.